 Endpoint Protection for Mac: Why it’s Critical to Secure Your Macs

 Despite common belief, macOS is not unbreachable.
 Mac systems can and have been affected by common endpoint threats such as malware and ransomware.
 The first step towards protection is awareness.
-For the corporate network, this means retaining as much visibility and control and possible through the implementation of EDR security.
+For the corporate network, this means retaining as much visibility and control and possible through the implementation of endpoint security.

 Mac systems affected by malware and other vulnerabilities have increased exponentially since 2010, at least partially due to this myth.
 Part of this growth is due to the increase of Mac systems in enterprises.
 These devices may be unintentionally or carelessly exempted from security policies, putting the entire system at risk.
 To prevent this, security and risk management teams need to understand Mac-based risks and apply best practices to stop risks.